-The highly versatile weld overlay process provides the practical combination of readily available base materials, coated with a suitable corrosion

-resistant alloy to protect any given area.
+The highly versatile weld overlay process provides the practical combination of readily available base materials, coated with a suitable corrosion-resistant alloy to protect any given area.

 This provides the benefit of cost savings, as well as a reduction in lead time.

-An array of component shapes and sizes can be clad at a Specialised Fabrication company, with a huge range of base material/cladding alloy alternatives.
+An array of component shapes and sizes can be clad at a specialised fabrication company, with a huge range of base material/cladding alloy alternatives.

 Typical welding alloy materials include Inconel 625, Inconel 825, monel, hastalloy and stainless steels amongst many others.

-TWI – Cladding is defined by the Welding Institute as; providing a corrosion or oxidation resistant surface on a less corrosion resistant material.
+TWI – Cladding is defined by the Welding Institute as; providing a corrosion or oxidation resistant surface on a less corrosion-resistant material.

-One advantage of this technique is cost saving arising when surfacing a relatively inexpensive metal, such as a carbon steel, with a more expensive but corrosion resistant layer of stainless steel.
+One advantage of this technique is cost saving arising when surfacing a relatively inexpensive metal, such as a carbon steel.
+The process adds a more expensive but corrosion-resistant layer of stainless steel.